huddyyeo/high_freq_trading/README.md

 In this project, I analyse high frequency trading data.
 I am grateful for all the help I have received from everyon who has taught and guided me on this subject.

 High frequency trading refers to trading in short time periods and using algorithmic strategies to capture alpha.
-Unfortunately these alphas decay extremely quickly due to overcrowding and seeking new methods of capturing trends is always necessary.
+Unfortunately, these alphas decay extremely quickly due to overcrowding and seeking new methods of capturing trends is always necessary.

 The data I have used is unfortunately private and confidential and cannot be uploaded onto this platform.
 It consists of the following columns: